 Crude oil is the raw material that is refined into gasoline, heating oil, jet fuel, propane, petrochemicals, and other products.
 Movements on the three major international petroleum exchanges: the New York Mercantile Exchange, the International Petroleum Exchange in London and the Singapore International Monetary Exchange set the price of crude oil.

-The supply and demand of crude oil is what decides the prices.
-They behave just like any other commodity with wide price swings in times of shortage or over supply and in times of political instability.
+The supply and demand of crude oil are what decide the prices.
+They behave just like any other commodity with wide price swings in times of shortage or oversupply and in times of political instability.